-Assignment Name

-University of Texas at Arlington
+Assignment Name University of Texas at Arlington Dr. Joyce E. Myers Date

-Dr. Amber L. Brown

-Date

-- Tips for APA can be found at the following website http://owl.english.purdue.edu/owl/resource/560/01/ - Teachers must speak and write effectively; therefore, all written assignments must be in good form.
+• Tips for APA can be found at the following website http://owl.english.purdue.edu/owl/resource/560/01/

+- Save your documents in the following way: Last Name_First name____title of assignment - Teachers must speak and write effectively; therefore, all written assignments must be in good form.
 Check your spelling and proofread.
 Points will be deducted for inappropriate content and form.
 As teachers, we encourage students to edit the work of classmates prior to submitting for a grade. - Assignments submitted after the designated date and time are considered late.
 The instructor will deduct 10% of the value of the assignment for each day it is late. - All assignments are due before the scheduled final examination for the course.
 Assignments submitted during or after the final examination will not be graded or considered in the final course grade. - Candidates are required to attach and sign the program academic integrity statement with each assignment submitted for a course requirement.